List of songs recorded by the Beatles

 Originally rooted in skiffle and 1950s rock and roll music, the group embraced pop music in their early years ("She Loves You", "I Want to Hold Your Hand"), but began to branch out into different genres, including folk rock (Help!, Rubber Soul), country ("Act Naturally", "Don't Pass Me By") and psychedelia (Sgt.
 Pepper's Lonely Hearts Club Band, Magical Mystery Tour).
 Their 1968 self-titled album (also known as the "White Album") in particular featured a wide range of styles, including ska ("Ob-La-Di, Ob-La-Da"), blues ("Yer Blues"), hard rock ("Helter Skelter" and the single version of "Revolution"), and a musique concrète sound collage ("Revolution 9").
 The group also composed numerous ballads, including "Michelle" and "The Long and Winding Road".
 During their career, the Beatles introduced more innovations into popular music than any other rock band of the 20th century.
 Some of these include one of the first uses of guitar feedback in music ("I Feel Fine"), the first use of a fade-in in a pop song ("Eight Days a Week"), use of tape loops ("Tomorrow Never Knows"), using the recording studio as an instrument (Revolver and Sgt.
 Pepper) and popularising the Indian sitar in pop music ("Norwegian Wood"); Harrison further embraced Indian music on songs such as "Love You To", "Within You Without You" and "The Inner Light".
 Abbey Road (1969) featured prominent use of the Moog synthesiser and the Leslie speaker, along with a medley of song fragments edited together to form a single piece.

 Along with their main catalogue, over 100 previously unreleased songs have been released on numerous live albums, compilations, and deluxe editions.
 These include demos, outtakes, songs the group only recorded live and not in the studio and, for The Beatles Anthology in the 1990s, two reunion songs: "Free as a Bird" and "Real Love".
+A final reunion song, "Now and Then", was released in 2023.
 The Beatles remain one of the most acclaimed and influential artists in popular music history.
-Their songs have been covered thousands of times by a wide range of artists and continue to be celebrated throughout the world.
+Their songs have been covered thousands of times by a wide range of artists and continue to be celebrated around the world.